Aims and Values

 - giving pupils regular opportunities to reflect on their learning, their behaviour etc during assemblies;

-- giving out parent/carer questionnaires relating to behaviour, safety, etc;
+- giving out parent/carers questionnaires relating to behaviour, safety etc;

 - teaching anti-bullying, e-safety and the law.

 We actively promote and model individual liberty by: